FANCY COLOURED CHAMELEON DIAMONDS

 Fancy Coloured Loose Chameleon Diamond are one of the greatest mysteries of the gemological world and scientists still do not know the exact reason that these diamonds temporarily change colour and hues when exposed to heat or left in darkness.

 The GIA first studied and recognised the existence of Fancy Coloured Loose Chameleon Diamonds in 1943, prior to these studies these diamonds were regarded as simply being green diamonds.
-Katerina Perez of the GIA carried out experiments and tests on 29 Fancy Coloured Loose Chameleon Diamonds to establish the differences between the Chameleon Diamonds and green gemstones.
+The GIA carried out experiments and tests on 29 Fancy Coloured Loose Chameleon Diamonds to establish the differences between the Chameleon Diamonds and green gemstones.
 These tests showed that an ordinary green diamond when exposed to extreme heat will permanently change colour, whereas a true Fancy Coloured Loose Chameleon Diamond will be able to return to its original hue ( as its namesake does).
 They also categorised two basic types of Fancy Coloured Loose Chameleon Diamond which are graded as classic or reverse.

 The vast majority of Fancy Coloured Loose Chameleon Diamonds are classic.
 This means that they have a stable body colour of greenish grey to greyish greenish yellow (olive) with brown or yellow undertones.
 When subjected to heat or a minimum of 24 hours in the dark, the stable body colour changes to an unstable body colour of yellow, orangey yellow or yellow with an olive green modifier.